 While we consider the reputation fairly overblown and have generally found French people perfectly welcoming, you definitely want to learn some basic French phrases before visiting!

 If you’re excited about trying your hand at learning French in France, France is the trip for you.

 … you want to take a road trip but are nervous about driving.

-Both France and Italy are home to magnificent regions worthy of a road trip, but for foreign visitors, driving in France can be a bit less intimidating than driving in Italy–mostly because the drivers are less aggressive (and that becomes even truer the further south in Italy you travel).
+Both France and Italy are home to magnificent regions worthy of a road trip, but for foreign visitors, driving in France can be a bit less intimidating than driving in Italy.

 Choose Italy if…